vmikk/GSMc-Fungi.github.io/docs/index.md

 (7)	The dataset is freely available to all researchers in a ready-to-use format to encourage incorporation of soil fungi into macroecological analyses and boost understanding of the diversity and distribution of fungi.

 A new release including a short data paper is planned for the year 2024.
-The progress and early access can be followed via [Twitter, @tedersoo](https://twitter.com/tedersoo?s=20).
+The progress and early access can be followed via [X, @tedersoo](https://twitter.com/tedersoo?s=20).

 ## Funding